IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 No, the way the Universal GMS Doze module works makes Google Play Services run in battery saving mode while Disable Unwanted Google Play Services turns off unneeded services.

 # Upcoming Features
-* Searching useless Google Play Services from A13 update.
 * Add key selection function for selecting disable service.
 (Meanwhile, if there are several services needed, you can delete the line code)